Chlororespiration: Segura's and Quiles' experiment

 Segura and Quiles noticed that when the roots of the plant were subjected to low temperatures (10 °C), the level of chlororespiratory molecules (NDH and PTOX) slightly varied when compared to the level of NDH and PTOX within the controlled plant.
 However, when the stem alone was cooled at 10 °C, the molecules NDH and PTOX increased in amount as a result of reduced PSI activity.
-Segura and Quiles then compared this result by subjecting only the leaves of the plant to 10 °C. They noticed that this had caused the PSII activity to stop, and thus inhibit the process of photosynthesis.
+Segura and Quiles then compared this result by subjecting only the leaves of the plant to 10 °C. They noticed that this had caused the PSII activity to stop, and thus inhibited the process of photosynthesis.
 The lack in photosynthetic activity, in combination with the incline in NDH and PTOX, triggered chlororespiratory pathways to begin chemical energy synthesis.

 Furthermore, Segura and Quiles also noted that the simultaneous chilling of the leaves and heating of the roots (whilst the plant is under illumination), can cause the slowing and eventual inhibition of PSII.
 This then led to an over-reduction in the PQ pool, which ultimately stimulated chlororespiration.

 Segura and Quiles utilised the imaging technique to determine the level of photosynthetic activity in the leaves of the plants.
 By discerning the percentage of photosynthesis efficiency, Segura and Quiles were able to determine the likelihood of triggering chlororespiratory pathways.
 They noticed that the percentage of photosynthesis efficiency remained high in test subjects where: